kdesai58/CMS_webpage/README.md

 While this is a fully functional program, there are a few updates in line to make this an even better experience:

+    Optimizing the summarization model to process the large file as well.
+    Integrating classification feature to classify the files into respected categories or sub-categories.
+    Deploy it on internet and integrate login and sign-up page.
-    Modifying the number of search results given to the user...
+    Modifying the number of search results given to the user.